-Planned Parenthood of Northern New England: Planned Parenthood maintains clinics in Vermont and New Hampshire.
+Planned Parenthood maintains clinics in Vermont and New Hampshire.
 Planned Parenthood provides contraceptive, abortion services, and family planning (call 866-476-1321 or www.plannedparenthood.org for the nearest clinic information).
 It offers many educational programs for community schools.
 It is funded by federal grants, state grants, fee for service (50%) including third party payers and a fund drive.